sstsimulator/sst-docs/docs/guides/configuration/pythonConfigGuide.md

 :::

-An example of a more complex statistic enables might look like this:
+An example of a more complex statistic configuration might look like this:

 ```py
 # These components don't actually exist in SST: example only!